 Some cats with leukemia develop Immune-Mediated Hemolytic Anemia (IMHA) because their white blood cells attack their own clotting cells (thrombocytes).
 These cats bleed easily and are anemic.

 Following are the signs and symptoms of leukemia in cats:

 Many cats with leukemia develop tumors because their white blood cells (WBCs) congregate and create masses in the intestines, the chest, spleen, or kidneys.
 This form of leukemia is called lymphoma for "lymph" meaning white blood cells, and "oma" meaning tumor.
 Symptoms depend upon where tumors are located and how they affect normal function.
 In some cats, the blood will be full of immature white blood cells called lymphoblasts.
 When the lymphoblasts develop suddenly, the condition is called acute lymphoblastic leukemia (ALL).
 When lymphoblasts develop slowly, the condition is called chronic lymphocytic leukemia (CLL).
-Cats with ALL usually die very quickly but those with CLL may go into remission when treated with Chlorambucil or Prednisone.
+Cats with CLL may go into remission when treated with Chlorambucil or Prednisone.